AlexeyKalina/code-completion-evaluation/README.md

 You need to install [Babelfish](https://doc.bblf.sh) service with language drivers.
 The easiest way to do this is using [Docker](https://docs.docker.com).
 Run the following command:

-`docker run -d --name bblfshd --privileged -p 9432:9432 bblfsh/bblfshd:latest-drivers`.
+`docker run -d --name bblfshd --privileged -p 9432:9432 bblfsh/bblfshd:latest-drivers`

 Note: for python files Babelfish service is not needed.

 ## Usage
 1. Select files and/or directories for code completion evaluation.
-2. Right click and select `Evaluate Completion For Selected Files`
+2. Right click and select `Evaluate Completion For Selected Files`.
 3. Select strategy for actions generation in opened dialog.
 4. After generation and interpretation of actions you will be asked to open the report in the browser.